1. Initiatives

 The Commission internationale du théâtre francophone (CITF) supports theatre coproduction and circulation projects in La Francophonie.
 CITF funds artistic projects that promote dialogue and collaboration between artists from at least three countries on two continents.
 To date, several hundreds of projects have been supported, providing artists with the opportunity to meet on creative and theatre-based grounds, to challenge and enhance their artistic processes, to discover other French-language cultures and win over new audiences.

-The Canada Council for the Arts holds a seat at the Commission on behalf of Canadian Heritage.
+The Canada Council for the Arts holds a seat at the Commission on behalf of Canadian Heritage as part of its support for Francophone minority communities.

 2023 Artist Profiles